|Rating:||8.4 / 10|

 With so many power bank options available to choose from I wanted a power bank with USB-C connectivity (check your devices for compatibility).
 Not really necessary if you are just charging a phone but if you are charging multiple devices, including laptops and iPads then it’s nice to have.
 USB-C connections allow for faster charging provided you have the appropriate cables and a compatible device.

 The Cygnett 27,000mAh USB-C Power Bank allows you to charge two devices with USB-C 75% faster than a standard USB, and charge an additional device at a slower pace on a standard USB connection.
 If you are charging a tablet or laptop this can make a big difference.
 I like having the ability to charge multiple devices at the same time if I need and with different port options to cover all my bases.
+One reason I love the cygnets brand is pure reliability.
+It’s not unusual that this unit will be charged, go into a cupboard and when I pull it back out agin 8 months later to use again and its still fully charged and ready to go.

 Let’s look at the negatives first and there really aren’t many but the most obvious one is the 645 gram weight.
 This is by no means a lightweight unit but that’s not why you chose this option.
 The only other real negative for me is the power charge lights that consist of a series of small dots that represent the percentage of charge left.
 I prefer the actual numbers depicted in the smaller units finding it easier to work out the amount of power remaining.